rackerlabs/rackspace-how-to/content/general/overview-role-based-access-control-rbac.md

 exception of account administration tasks such as billing.
 Product roles do not include account roles.

-**Note:** A user may be assigned both a product role and an account role.

-You can create a new user and give the user account permissions without giving them product permissions.
-To do this, simply skip the **Product Permissions** section of the **Create User** page.

 ##### Custom roles

 Custom roles enable account owners to assign users different permissions for different Rackspace Cloud products.
 After a user is assigned custom roles, those roles can only be changed on a per-product basis.

 RBAC has the following custom roles: